GreaterWMS/GreaterWMS/README.md

 * [x] API Documents

 [//]: # (development)
-## :eyes:: Where is APIs Documents:
+## :eyes: Where is APIs Documents:

 - After installed you can find APIs Documents from url /docs/